 open it up and set it up for them inside the box.
 So when they open the box on Christmas Morning they see their new LEGO Set.

 So for your kids this year, make it memorable with a fun DIY homemade gift.
 This LEGO Table treasure box is sure to be a hit!
 And if you want something a little bigger, try out the LEGO Play Station tray.
-Like I said, I’m making 2 more of those this year for my boys because they have loved Miss Jade’s so much this last year.
+Like I said, made 2 more of those for my boys because they have loved Miss Jade’s so much.
+And they were a huge hit as well!

 How would your kids react to getting this fun Travel LEGO Table Travel Box for Christmas?